pulsar-edit/documentation/docs/using-pulsar/movement.md

 This will bind the command `editor:select-to-previous-word-boundary` to <kbd class="platform-linux platform-win">Ctrl+Shift+E</kbd><kbd class="platform-mac">Cmd+Shift+E</kbd>.
 For more information on customizing your keybindings, see [Customizing keybindings](/customizing-pulsar/customizing-keybindings/).

-Here's a list of movement and selection commands that do not have a keyboard shortcut by default:
+Here’s a list of movement and selection commands that do not have a keyboard shortcut by default:

 ::: tabs#using-pulsar-unbound-commands